Hydrology-IFH/roger/doc/introduction/introduction.rst

 Available processes
 +++++++++++++++++++

+Here, we provide a brief overview for the available processes and their underlying theories:

+**Soil hydraulics**:

-Soil hydraulic parameters are approximated by the Brooks-Corey scheme ([Brooks1966]_).
+- soil hydraulic parameters are approximated by the Brooks-Corey scheme ([Brooks1966]_).

 **Interception**: